pzivich/Delicatessen/docs/Custom Equations.rst

 go through an example with linear regression.
 This is how I went about building the ``ee_linear_regression`` functionality.

-First, we have the estimating equation (which is the score function in this case) provided in Boos & Stefanski (2013)
+First, we have the estimating equation (which is the score function) provided in Boos & Stefanski (2013)

 .. math::